Dapo-Obembe/positivus/README.md

-# Alpha Web Consult WordPress Boilerplate with TailwindCSS
+# AlphaWeb WordPress Tailwind Starter Theme

-A modern WordPress + TailwindCss boilerplate for building fast WordPress themes made and managed by [Dapo Obembe](https://www.dapoobembe.com) - founder of [Alpha Web Consult](https://alphawebconsult.com).
-This lightweight, performance-focused boilerplate provides a solid foundation for custom WordPress theme development with TailwindCss and Advanced Custom Fields (ACF) integration.
+A modern WordPress + TailwindCSS boilerplate for building fast WordPress themes made and managed by [Dapo Obembe](https://www.dapoobembe.com) - founder of [Alpha Web Consult](https://alphawebconsult.com).
+This lightweight, performance-focused WordPress Tailwind boilerplate provides a solid foundation for custom WordPress theme development with TailwindCss and Advanced Custom Fields (ACF) integration.

 There is no overly-complicated set up in the backend.

-## Who is this boilerplate for?
+## Who is AlphaWeb WordPress Tailwind starter theme for?

-For developers who would love to use WordPress and feel like it is a headless CMS.
+This WordPress TailwindCSS starter theme is for developers who would love to use WordPress and feel like it is a headless CMS.
 The data are set up using ACF and all the page structures are done in your code.
 The Block Editor styles are even dequeued in order to get a better performing WordPress website.
 Be in control of your WordPress website.

-If I can do something with WordPress, is to ensure it is fast without the user spending too much on plugins every year.
+If I can do something with WordPress, is to ensure it is fast.
 This approach helps me get at least 80/100 in performance and 100 in other Lighthouse metrics.

 ## Demo site